capitalone/rubicon-ml/notebooks/README.md

 [documentation](https://capitalone.github.io/rubicon/examples.html).

-To developing examples off the latest on the `main` branch, use the `rubicon-ml-dev` environment in `environment.yml` at the root of the `rubicon_ml` repository.
+To developing examples off the latest on the `main` branch, use the `rubicon-ml-dev` environment in `environment.yml` at the root of the rubicon-ml repository.

 ```
 conda env create -f environment.yml
 conda activate rubicon-ml-dev
 ```

-You'll need to install a local copy of the `rubicon_ml` library as well.
+You'll need to install a local copy of the library as well.

 ```
 pip install -e .[all]